Tag Archive for: Science Fiction

 Rating:

-Spice: 0.5 Flames
+Romance Rating: 0.5 Flames

 My Thoughts

-Despite being disappointed that THE MEMO isn’t a romance (the audiobook was categorized improperly at my library), I thought this story and the execution were interesting.
+Despite being disappointed that The Memo isn’t a romance (the audiobook was categorized improperly at my library), I thought this story and the execution were interesting.
 I also like the hopeful and open ending.
 The story reminded me of The Midnight Library, just much less profound.